-For purposes of the severance agreement with each of Dr. Jonas, Dr. Kanes, Dr. Robichaud, Ms. Iguchi and Ms. Cook, "cause" means:
+For purposes of the severance agreement with each of Dr. Jonas, Ms. Iguchi, Mr. Cloonan, Ms. Cook and Dr. Kanes "cause" means:

-- indictment for any felony, any crime involving the Company, or any crime involving fraud, moral turpitude or dishonesty; - any unauthorized use or disclosure of the Company's proprietary information; - any intentional misconduct or gross negligence on the officer's part which has a materially adverse effect on the Company's business or reputation; or - the officer's repeated and willful failure to perform the duties, functions and responsibilities of the officer's position after a written warning from the Company.
+- · indictment for any felony, any crime involving us, or any crime involving fraud, moral turpitude or dishonesty; - any unauthorized use or disclosure of or proprietary information; - · any intentional misconduct or gross negligence on the officer's part which has a materially adverse effect on our business or reputation; or - the officer's repeated and willful failure to perform the duties, functions and responsibilities of the officer's position after a written warning from us.

-For purposes of the severance agreements with each of Dr. Jonas, Dr. Kanes, Dr. Robichaud, Ms. Iguchi and Ms. Cook, "good reason" means:
+For purposes of the severance agreements with each of Dr. Jonas, Ms. Iguchi, Mr. Cloonan, Ms. Cook and Dr. Kanes "good reason" means:

-- a material diminution in the officer's responsibilities, authority or duties; - a material diminution in the officer's base salary except for across-the-board salary reductions based on the Company's financial performance similarly affecting all or substantially all senior management employees of the Company; - a material change, defined as 50 miles or more, in the geographic location at which such officer is required to provide services to the Company, not including business travel and short-term assignments; or - a material breach of the severance agreement by the Company.
+- a material diminution in the officer's responsibilities, authority or duties; - a material diminution in the officer's base salary except for across-the-board salary reductions based on our financial performance similarly affecting all or substantially all our senior management employees; - a material change, defined as 50 miles or more, in the geographic location at which such officer is required to provide services to our company, not including business travel and short-term assignments; or - a material breach of the severance agreement by our company.

-For purposes of the severance agreements with each of Dr. Jonas, Dr. Kanes, Dr. Robichaud, Ms. Iguchi and Ms. Cook, a "change in control" shall be deemed to have occurred upon the occurrence of any one of the following events:
+For purposes of the severance agreements with each of Dr. Jonas, Ms. Iguchi, Mr. Cloonan, Ms. Cook and Dr. Kanes a "change in control" shall be deemed to have occurred upon the occurrence of any one of the following events:

-- the sale of all or substantially all of the assets of the Company on a consolidated basis to an unrelated person or entity; - a merger, reorganization or consolidation pursuant to which the holders of the Company's outstanding voting power and outstanding stock immediately prior to such transaction do not own a majority of the outstanding voting power and outstanding stock or other equity interests of the resulting or successor entity (or its ultimate parent, if applicable) immediately upon completion of such transaction; - · the sale of all of the stock of the Company to an unrelated person, entity or group thereof acting in concert; or - any other transaction in which the owners of the Company's outstanding voting power immediately prior to such transaction do not own at least a majority of the outstanding voting power of the Company or any successor entity immediately upon completion of the transaction other than as a result of the acquisition of securities directly from the Company.
+- the sale of all or substantially all of our assets on a consolidated basis to an unrelated person or entity; - a merger, reorganization or consolidation pursuant to which the holders of our outstanding voting power and outstanding stock immediately prior to such transaction do not own a majority of the outstanding voting power and outstanding stock or other equity interests of the resulting or successor entity (or its ultimate parent, if applicable) immediately upon completion of such transaction; - the sale of all of our stock to an unrelated person, entity or group thereof acting in concert; or - any other transaction in which the owners of our outstanding voting power immediately prior to such transaction do not own at least a majority of the outstanding voting power of our company or any successor entity immediately upon completion of the transaction other than as a result of the acquisition of securities directly from our company.